Do You Experience Sharp Pain, Burning Sensation, or Seeing Red Blood When Pooping?

 Modern techniques like laser surgery and LIS are safe and effective, with a very low risk of complications.
 Incontinence is rare, and most patients experience significant relief from their symptoms without long-term issues.

-Why Should You Trust Dr. Nitish for Anal Fissure Surgery in Navi Mumbai?
+Why Choose Dr. Nitish Jhawar for Anal Fissure Surgery in Navi Mumbai?

-Dr. Nitish Jhawar is a highly experienced laparoscopic and colorectal surgeon at Apollo Hospital, Navi Mumbai and Zen Multispeciality Hospital Chembur, Mumbai.
-With over 23 years of expertise, he specializes in advanced minimally invasive techniques for treating conditions like anal fissures.
+Dr. Nitish Jhawar is a highly experienced laparoscopic and colorectal surgeon at Apollo Hospital, Navi Mumbai and Zen Multi-speciality Hospital Chembur, Mumbai.

-Dr. Nitish has earned recognition for his patient-centered approach and precise surgical methods, including laser surgery, lateral internal sphincterotomy (LIS), and the advancement of flap surgery, ensuring quicker recovery times and minimal discomfort for patients.
+Dr. Nitish Jhawar regularly evaluates chronic and recurrent fissure cases requiring advanced colorectal surgical planning including laser surgery, lateral internal sphincterotomy (LIS), and the advancement of flap surgery.

 His extensive training from leading international institutes in the USA, Austria, and India, along with his fellowship from the Association of Colorectal Surgeons of India (FACRSI), makes him one of the best surgeons in the region for treating complex proctology conditions.